Anandamayi Ma

-Anandamayi Ma (née Nirmala Sundari; 30 April 1896 – 27 August 1982) was an Indian saint and yoga guru, described by Sivananda Saraswati (of the Divine Life Society) as "la fleur la plus parfaite que le sol de l'Inde ait produite" [the most perfect flower the Indian soil has produced].
-Precognition, faith healing and miracles were attributed to her by her followers.
+Anandamayi Ma (born Nirmala Sundari; 30 April 1896 – 27 August 1982) was an Indian saint, teacher, and mystic.
+She was revered as an incarnation of Hindu goddess Durga.

+She was described by Sivananda Saraswati (of the Divine Life Society) as "la fleur la plus parfaite que le sol de l'Inde ait produite" [the most perfect flower the Indian soil has produced].
+Her life was suffused in Bhakti Yoga and she was considered an epitome of "divine grace" that inspired the societal cultural milieu to lead the path of service, love and constant remembrance of the divine.
+Her followers experienced her spiritual attributes including precognition, faith healing and miracles.
 Paramahansa Yogananda translates the Sanskrit epithet Anandamayi as "Joy-permeated" in English.
 This name was given to her by her devotees in the 1920s to describe her perpetual state of divine joy.

 Biography

 Early life

-Anandamayi was born Nirmala Sundari Devi on 30 April 1896 to the orthodox Vaishnavite Brahmin couple Bipinbihari Bhattacharya and Mokshada Sundari Devi in the village of Kheora, Tipperah District (now Brahmanbaria District), in present-day Bangladesh.
+Anandamayi was born Nirmala Sundari Devi on 30 April 1896 to the orthodox Bengali Hindu Brahmin couple Bipinbihari Bhattacharya and Mokshada Sundari Devi in the village of Kheora, Tipperah District (later Brahmanbaria District), in modern Bangladesh.
 Her father, originally from Vidyakut in Tripura, was a Vaishnavite singer known for his intense devotion.
 Both parents were from well regarded lineages, though the family lived in poverty.
+According to Nirmala Sundari, her mother gave birth to three sons, all of whom died in infancy or early childhood.
 Nirmala attended village schools of Sultanpur and Kheora for approximately 2–4 months.
+According to Anandamayi Ma's autobiographical account in "Mother Reveals Herself", the reason for her short attendance at school was that no one could accompany her on the long journey to school as her brothers had died.
 Although her teachers were pleased with her ability, her mother worried about her daughter's mental development because of her constantly indifferent and happy demeanour.
 When her mother once fell seriously ill, relatives too remarked with puzzlement about the child remaining apparently unaffected.

-In 1908 at the age of twelve years, 10 months, in keeping with the rural custom at the time, she was married to Ramani Mohan Chakrabarti of Bikrampur (now Munshiganj District) whom she would later rename Bholanath.
+In 1908 at the age of 12 years and 10 months, in keeping with the rural custom at the time, she was joined by arranged marriage to Ramani Mohan Chakrabarti of Bikrampur (Munshiganj District) whom she would later rename Bholanath.
 She spent five years after her marriage at her brother-in-law's home, attending to housework in a withdrawn meditative state much of the time.
 It was at Ashtagram that a devout neighbour, Harakumar, recognised and announced her spiritual eminence, developed a habit of addressing her as "Ma", and prostrated before her morning and evening in reverence.

-When Nirmala was about seventeen, she went to live with her husband who was working in the town of Ashtagram.
-In 1918, they moved to Bajitpur, where she stayed until 1924.
-It was a celibate marriage—whenever thoughts of lust occurred to Ramani, Nirmala's body would take on the qualities of death.